http://www.vigorwaveenergy.com/

 when it comes to producing energy cost efficient.
 And all

-converting the wave movements into pressure and flow.
-Read more
+of converting the wave movements into pressure and flow.
+Read

-and don’t use a fixed reference frame such as the ocean floor.
+itself and don’t use a fixed reference frame such as the ocean

-This is a large advantage in extreme wave climate and limit the
+floor.
+This is a large advantage in extreme wave climate and

-strains that drag forces etc. can give rise to.
-This means that
+limit the strains that drag forces etc. can give rise to.
+This

-Vigor follows the movement and works with the waves instead of
+means that Vigor follows the movement and works with the waves

 http://www.vigorwaveenergy.com/successful-simulations